“He who would travel happily must travel lightly.” – Antoine de Saint-Exupery

 ◊ sewing repair kit

-◊ crispy $1 bills (for tips, fees and baksheesh)
+◊ crispy $1 bills (for tips, fees & baksheesh)

 ◊ quick dry travel towel

-Flying Comfort Kit (packed in daypack):
+Flying Comfort Kit (packed in carry on):

 ◊ refillable water bottle

-◊ snacks: nuts/dried fruit/candy/energy bars
+◊ airplane snacks: nuts/dried fruit/candy/energy bars

-◊ warm layer
+◊ warm layer (shawl or hoody)

-◊ portable media player/iPad or mini-laptop
+◊ portable media: iPad or mini-laptop

 ◊ downloaded music, movies & books

-◊ noise reduction headphones or ear buds
+◊ noise-reduction headphones or earbuds

-◊ sleep eye mask, ear plugs + neck pillow
+◊ sleep eye mask, ear plugs + neck pillow?

 ◊ lip balm + moisturizer

-◊ tissue + hand wipes
+◊ tissue + hand wipes (hand sanitizer)

 ◊ chewing gum/mints

-◊ small towel/washcloth
+◊ lightweight travel towel/washcloth

 ◊ 4-visa photos